Gchism94/QuartoQuest/README.md

    - Modify the `autograder.py` script to tailor the grading criteria to your specific requirements.

 ### Usage
-- **Integration**: Once set up, QuartoQuest will automatically run whenever a push is made to your repository.
+- **Integration**: Once set up, jupyterquest will automatically run whenever a push is made to your repository.
 - **Results**: After each run, the autograder will provide a report in the specified format, highlighting areas of improvement and success.

 ## Contribution
-Contributions to QuartoQuest are welcome!
+Contributions to jupyterquest are welcome!
 Please read our contributing guidelines to learn about how you can contribute to this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.